jclingan/quarkus-spring-config-client/README.md

-# Quarkus Spring Config Client
+# Quarkus Spring Cloud Config Client

-This project uses Spring Config Server as a Quarkus configuration property source.
-This example will require 3 terminals, one to run config server, one to run config client, and one to run curl (or us browser instead)
+This project uses Spring Cloud Config Server as a Quarkus configuration property source.
+This example will require 3 terminals - one to run config server, one to run config client, and one to run curl (or us browser instead)

 ## Create a local git repo